nitrane/jancy-example-namath-purchase-provider/README.md

 The unique identifier for the purchase.
 #### cartUpdated
 The timestamp of the last time the cart was updated.
+#### cartCreatedTime
+The timestamp of the time the cart was created.
+#### cartExpirationTime
+The time when the cart will expire.
+It is calculated based on the page we are on.
 #### fieldColors
 An object that maps field names to colors.
 Mostly used internally, but you can use it.
 #### tab